ZachSaucier/sveltekit-blog/src/lib/posts/2026/vibe-coder.md

 This app was a great fit for coding in this way.
 Most apps are not.

-In my day job I use agents to speed up the planning and coding processes but do a _LOT_ more technical-level implementation guiding.
+In my day job, I use agents to speed up the planning and coding processes with a _LOT_ more technical-level implementation guiding.
 In large, complicated, convoluted codebases there's also more areas where this generation of agents gets stuck / gets it wrong.
-So I don't expect to be fully vibe coding most of the time during my day job, at least in the near term.
+So I don't expect to be fully vibe coding in my day job, at least in the near term.

+## So did the app help?

+If you read to the end, you might be wondering if the app has been successful for our family.
+We think so!

+Our daughter still gets excited when she sees a phone, and often wants to hold it.
+When she does, she looks at the locked picture and talks to it as if she's on FaceTime.
+She also puts the phone up to her ear and says "Hello?!" and babbles a fake conversation.
+It has been one of her first instances of "pretend play" and the type of phone usage we want her to be excited about when she is older.
+She does eventually get bored of it on her own within 5 minutes, which has not happened when she holds a phone on the lock screen (usually she ends up taking an infinite vlog of herself).

+Toddler Photo Lock gives us the option to treat the phone as neutral instead of forbidden.
+If she reaches for one of our phones, we can choose whether it is a good time to let her hold it or not, just like we would anything else.
+We know that phone usage will continue to be a challenge as she grows older but we are happy to have a solution that is working for us right now!